WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2024-02-12-mastering-az-204-exam-comprehensive-guide-azure-certification-preparation.md

 The exam contains between 40 and 60 questions, I had 54.
 To pass, you need to score at least 700 out of 1000.
 It is important to note that Microsoft employs a dynamic scoring system, meaning that a score of 700 out of 1000 does not equate to 70%.

 Upon completion of the exam, your score should be displayed on the screen immediately.
 If not, expect to receive an email with your test score within the next hour.
+I received an email almost immediately after finishing the exam with my score of 787.

 After passing the exam, you get the Azure Developer Associate badge.